Giully314/Gargantua/README.md

 # Personal considerations
-This is my first real project in C++ and my first engine.
+This is my first game engine.
 I'm developing this engine because i find really interesting how simulations are created.
 I also want start to develop a game based on pixel simulation.
 I minimized the usage of external libraries because i find really funny to design and develop the core functionalities.
 At first i also wanted to avoid the usage of glfw (and even of opengl, after i followed the beautiful project tinyrenderer)